 Please don't make the mistake that many people make when they look at this Sources Chart.
 An ancestor might have more than 10 sources attached to their profile, but only 2 of them might be unique documents.

 I've previously discussed why there are multiple citations for the same source on FamilySearch.
 Keep that in mind and use this view as a guide.
-The individuals with fewer sources attached to them on FamilySearch might be the place where you want to lend a hand to the family history effort.
+The individuals with fewer sources attached to them might be the place where you want to lend a hand to the family history effort.

 Also, avoid the temptation to jump in an ancestor with no sources.
 These could be brick wall ancestors and be very difficult to explore.
 Or they could be false ancestors, which you would recognize as you peer review the efforts of others.